Join millions of Canadians who have already trusted Loans Canada

 What Debt Relief Options Do Licensed Insolvency Trustees Offer?

-Licensed Insolvency Trustees work one on one with Canadians who are in need of debt relief, assess their financial situations, and help them make informed decisions.
+Licensed Insolvency Trustees work one-on-one with Canadians who are in need of debt relief, assess their financial situations, and help them make informed decisions.
 While all Trustees offer both consumer proposals and bankruptcies, they can also offer advice and provide solutions to help you tackle your debt on your own.

 Step 1: Consultation

 The first meeting you have with your Licensed Insolvency Trustee is called a consultation and it’s free.
-Your Trustee will go over your financial situation, access any issues you’re having with debt repayment and then determine what your next step should be.
+Your Trustee will go over your financial situation, assess any issues you’re having with debt repayment and then determine what your next step should be.

 Step 2: Choosing Your Debt Relief Option